Jose Guerena shooting: Incident

 Guerena's wife called 911 to request medical assistance for her husband shortly after the shooting.
-Paramedics, however, were instructed to hold back.
+Paramedics, however, were instructed to hold back per standard procedure in shootings.
 Guerena was denied attention, for about one hour, until the team declared the "area secured".
 Ambulance crews were then notified they were no longer needed, one hour and fourteen minutes after Guerena's wife's call to 911.
 An official autopsy report was released on 6 June.
 It confirmed that Guerena had been shot 22 times, including one grazing shot to the head.
 No drugs were found in his system.
 The medical examiner expressed doubts that medics could have saved Guerena, even if they had reached him quickly.
 The report also notes that the body showed "no evidence of medical intervention".

 The former U.S. Army Staff Sergeant Anthony Schiessl was asked to review a video from the raid.
 Schiessl has seven years of experience as an Army Combat Engineer, including three deployments to Iraq.
 Schiessl said the raid was "amateur, undisciplined, unrehearsed and ineffective."
 He was then asked if Guerena could have known they were cops raiding the house, he replied "Not plausible at all.
 The short siren burst could have been a police car passing.
 The flash bang grenades being used next door would have added to the confusion.
 When looking out a sunlit doorway from a dark hallway, it is difficult to see anything but a silhouette.
 Add in several people yelling, and it would be extremely difficult to comprehend what is happening if you're woken from sleep."

-Officers did not find any evidence related to drug trafficking at Guerena's residence.
-Police did report that they took one AR-15, one .38 handgun, body armor, and a US Border Patrol cap from the Guerena house after killing him.
-All these items are legal to own.
+While officers did not find any evidence of drug trafficking, they did find multiple weapons including one AR-15, one .38 handgun, body armor, and a US Border Patrol hat.
+They also found a portrait of Jesus Malverde, commonly known as a "narco saint" under Guerena's bed.
 Three other houses and a storage unit rented by his relatives were searched as part of the same investigation, in which police discovered weapons, a bag of marijuana, a stolen vehicle, and accounting ledgers allegedly related to marijuana trafficking operations.